-1. Recently we got a complaint about 6 mm clear toughened glasses that were installed as hotel windows.
+1. Recently, we got a complaint about 6 mm clear toughened glasses that were installed as windows in a hotel.
 The complaint was about a rainbow effect all over the areas.
-Can you help us – what is the root cause of this?
+Can you help us – what could be the root cause of this problem?

-2. I’m running a PRISMASOLAR profiled glass and the structure of the glass is very deep.
+2. I’m running a PRISMASOLAR profiled glass, and the structure of this glass is very deep.
 The glass always comes out sad, bending towards the structure on the top.
-How should I correct the problem?
+How can I fix this problem?

 This rainbow effect is called anisotropy.
 And every tempered glass has this kind of image.
-You can see this image with polarized filter e.g. sunglasses or sometimes even with naked eyes with certain light and conditions.
-With new tempering technologies like full convection you have tools to control and minimize the effect.
+You can see this image with polarized filters, such as sunglasses, or sometimes even with naked eyes in certain light and conditions.
+With new tempering technologies like full convection, you have tools to control and minimize the effect.

 Sign up for Glastory newsletter